gkaf89/NCC-Trainings/Courses/docs/openmp/exercise-3.md

 ???
 Question "Questions"

-      - Can you measure the performance speed comparison parallelising the loop and not?
+      - Can you measure the performance speedup for parallelising loop?
 Do you see any speedup?
-      - For example, can you create more threads to speed up the computation than the default (or available threads)?
-Again, do you see any speedup?
+      - For example, can you create more threads to speed up the computation?
 If yer or not, why?